YCA-eng/YCA.github.io/_pages/about.md

 ---
 permalink: /
-title: "Welcome to my personal academic website！😃😃😃"
+title: "Welcome to my personal academic website！🚀🚀🚀"
 author_profile: true
 redirect_from:
   - /about/